Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 As we turn the spotlight on drugs and addiction for the month of September, it’s also important to pay attention to newer drugs.
 Unfortunately, it seems as if there’s always a new addictive substance to watch out for, or a variation of an old one.
 Although not particularly new in concept, drugs like synthetic marijuana and bath salts are continuously evolving, making them particularly important to be aware of.
 These drugs have led to serious mental health issues and violent behavior, making them extremely dangerous and worth our vigilance.
 Here’s what you need to know about these drugs:

 Synthetic cannabinoids, also known as K2 or Spice, are chemicals sprayed on plant material so that they can be smoked.
-This synthetic product is often sold as herbal incense in convenience stores or bodegas and may be labeled as “not for consumption by humans” to avoid regulation.
+Convenience stores and bodegas sell it as potpourri or herbal incense labeled “not for consumption by humans” to avoid regulation.

 These drugs can cause serious health issues, both physical and psychologically, including: